auth0/lock/README.md

 ### getUserInfo(accessToken, callback)

-Once the user has logged in and you are in possesion of an access token, you can obtain the profile with `getUserInfo`.
+Once the user has logged in and you are in possession of an access token, you can obtain the profile with `getUserInfo`.

 - **accessToken {String}**: User access token.
 - **callback {Function}**: Will be invoked after the user profile been retrieved.